-Take a drum on a stand in front of you, and imagine the drum is tuned so that the frequency of the see-saw vibration is, say 150 Hz, which will be measured by iDrumTune at the very nearest and furthest lug points, i.e. at the due North and South point on the drumhead, if it were setup like a compass.
+Take a drum on a stand in front of you, and imagine the drum is tuned so that the frequency of the see-saw vibration is, say 150 Hz, which will be measured by iDrumTune at the very nearest and furthest lug points, i.e. at the due North and South points on the drumhead, if it were setup like a compass.
 Now, it’s totally feasible that the vibration in the direction perpendicular to this (i.e. from East to West) could be a completely different frequency, especially if those lugs are tighter or looser than the ones in the first direction – imagine it is a little tighter at say 155 Hz.
 In this condition, the drum attempts to vibrate at two very close but not exact frequencies, and in fact they start to cancel each other out and clash.
-The condition is called ‘beating’ in acoustics language, it basically means that the sound we hear beats up and down (or on and off), which ultimately causes a warbled, modulated sound.
-Because the two frequencies are very similar, they start off enhancing each other, but gradually as one vibrates faster than the other, they become more and more out of sync (or 'out of phase’ in acoustics language), to the point where they cancel each other out.
+As mentioned, the condition is called ‘beating’ in acoustics language, it basically means that the sound we hear beats up and down (or on and off), which ultimately causes a warbled, modulated sound.
+Because the two frequencies are very similar, they start off enhancing each other, but gradually as one vibrates faster than the other, they become more and more out of sync (or 'out of phase’ in acoustics language), to the point where they cancel each other out completely.
 Then they start to gradually come back into phase and the cycle repeats - this video below explains the concept of beating when two similar frequencies occur at the same time:

 The image above shows the difference in frequency spectra between an evenly tuned drumhead (left) and one which is not evenly tuned (right).
-The well tuned drumhead on the left exhibits a strong F0 frequency at 102.0 Hz with a significant overtone at 170.5 Hz.
+The well tuned drumhead on the left exhibits a strong F0 frequency at 102.0 Hz with a significant edge overtone at 170.5 Hz.
 In contrast, the drumhead on the right shows two very close frequency spikes in the F1 region (highlighted in blue), indicating that the drumhead is attempting to vibrate at close but different frequencies, and needs to be equalised with lug tuning.
 The evidence of two close spikes indicates there will be beating and modulation in the drumhead sound.

 You can also clear the resonant drumhead with the same lug tuning approach, but just make sure you tap very softly, as to not excite too many of the batter head frequencies and confuse the reading (and your ears!).
-In fact, in the next blog post, we’ll be talking about the resonant drumhead in much more detail, so we can dispel some myths and frustrations related to the resonant head once and for all!
+In fact, in the next few tutorials, we’ll be talking about the resonant drumhead in much more detail, so we can dispel some myths and frustrations related to the resonant head once and for all!